fdaciuk/strclass/README.md

 # strclass

-> Change objects to strings CSS classes
+> A tiny library to apply CSS classes as strings from objects

 [![Build Status][travis-image]][travis-url]